-Section 141.1 of the Securities Act (Manitoba) (the "Manitoba Act") provides that where an offering memorandum contains a Misrepresentation, a purchaser who purchases a security offered by the offering memorandum is deemed to have relied upon that Misrepresentation, if it was a Misrepresentation at the time of purchase, and has a right of action for rescission against the issuer of the issuer at the date of the offering memorandum; and (c) every person who or company that signed the offering memorandum.
+Section 141.1 of the Securities Act (Manitoba) (the "Manitoba Act") provides that where an offering memorandum contains a Misrepresentation, a purchaser who purchases a security offered by the offering memorandum is deemed to have relied upon that Misrepresentation, if it was a Misrepresentation at the time of purchase, and has a right of action for rescission against the issuer or has a right of action for damages against: (a) the issuer; (b) every director of the issuer at the date of the offering memorandum; and (c) every person who or company that signed the offering memorandum.
 If the purchaser elects to exercise its right of rescission against the issuer, the Purchaser shall have no right of action for damages against a person or company referred to above.